someengineering/resoto.com/blog/2022/12-21-installing-cloud2sql/index.md

 :::

-Using the `.tables` command lists all the tables that were created during cloud2sql's collect run.
+The `.tables` command lists all the tables that were created during Cloud2SQL's collect run.

-Use the `.schema` command to look at a table's fields.
+The `.schema` command outputs a table's fields.

-For instance, if you have any IAM server certificates we can list the schema of the aws_iam_server_certificate table.
+For instance, if you have IAM server certificates, we can inspect the schema of the `aws_iam_server_certificate` table:

 ```sql
 > .schema aws_iam_server_certificate